wangdj3/DSI_subreddit_comparison/README.md

 ---
 ## Executive Summary

-The Random Forest (with unlimited depth, single-word n-grams only, and without using stop words) narrowly outperformed its competitors with an accuracy of 88.03%.
+5,000 submissions were scraped from both r/anime and r/Naruto subreddits, using the the Pushshift Reddit API[1], after which duplicates were removed.
+NLP & structured learning techniques were used to train models to distinguish between posts originating from the two subreddits.
+Of the various classification algorithms evaluated, the Random Forest (with unlimited depth, single-word n-grams only, and without using stop words) narrowly outperformed its competitors with an accuracy of 88.03%.

 |Rank|Algorithm|Accuracy|
 |---|---|---|